Home » Breakfast & Brunch » How to make Crepes from Scratch

 Other ingredients

 A pinch of salt is added to the crepe batter for flavor.
-You can also add vanilla extract which will give off an amazing smell during baking.
+You can also add vanilla extract which will give off an amazing smell during cooking.
 Sugar will make the crepes slightly crispier, and sweeter.

 Several French recipes call for using rum to flavor the batter.
 You can replace the rum with vanilla extract, orange blossom water etc.